void4main/bifurcation/README.md

 # plot bifurcation diagram

-This little python script plots a bifurcation diagram into a png file (works fine on a raspberry pi).
+These little python scripts plot a bifurcation diagram into a png file (work fine on a raspberry pi and accelerated on a NVIDIA Jetson Nano) - but still a lot of room for improvements ...

 Like so:
 ![plot.png](https://github.com/void4main/bifurcation/blob/master/plot.png)

-Feigenbaum, logistic map, bifurcation, sequence